(Angiogram-Abdominal, Arteriogram-Abdominal, Celiac and Mesenteric Arteriography, Abdominal Arteriography, Abdominal Angiography)

 You may be connected to an EKG monitor that records the electrical activity of the heart and monitors the heart during the procedure using small, adhesive electrodes.
 Your vital signs (heart rate, blood pressure, and breathing rate) will be monitored during the procedure.

-The radiologist will check your pulses below the injection site for the contrast dye and mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.
+The radiologist will check your pulses below the injection site and mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.

 Once the needle has been placed, a catheter (a long, thin tube) will be inserted into the artery at the groin or arm site.
 Fluoroscopy may be used to verify the location of the catheter within the abdomen.